teachthenet/pycraft/lesson_3.md

     print "x is 3"
 ```

 This only runs the print statement if x is 3.
 Note the double equals sign in the if statement!
 It's super important.
-Double equals checks if something is equivalent, while a single equals actually assigns something.
+Double equals checks if something is equivalent (compared to a single equals which assigns something to a variable).

 ```
 if y > 10: